-40. In some East European countries there is a tendency for ideological thinking among the ruling elites to evolve along national lines in response to pressures to accommodate, at least to some extent, the aspirations of their people.
-This propensity for change results also from the considerable contact with Western ideas experienced by several East European countries, and the memories of a democratic past which some of the people still have.
-Euro-Communism could, depending on how it develops, further encourage a desire among East European leaders to follow their own national road to Communism.
-The Yugoslav example already exerts some influence in this direction.
-In practice, however, most leaders will hesitate to stray too far from the Soviet This can be attributed to several pattern of ideology. genuine conviction, the need for ideology to legitimise the régimes' hold on power, the fear of Western influence in one sphere leading to unwanted results in other spheres, and, above all the known narrow limit of Soviet tolerance for deviation.
+A propensity for change in some East European countries results from increasing assimilation by the régimes of the national past, thus accommodating, at least to some extent, the aspirations of their people, some of whom have memories of a pre-war past.
+This propensity for change results also from the considerable contact with Western ideas experienced by the population of several East European Trends towards national self-assertion on the part of West European Communist parties could, depending on how they develop, further encourage a desire among East European leaders to follow their own national road to The Yugoslav example already exerts some influence in this direction.
+In practice, however, most leaders will hesitate to stray too far from the Soviet pattern of This can be attributed to several causes: conviction; the need for ideology to legitimise the régime's hold on power; the fear of Western influence in one sphere leading to unwanted results in other spheres, and, above all, the known narrow limit of Soviet tolerance for deviation.
 While, therefore, there is likely to be a tendency for somewhat more ideological flexibility among the leadership in some East European countries than in the Soviet Union, it can be expected to remain within rather modest parameters.

-41. The people in general probably are largely apathetic as regards ideology.
+42. The people in general are largely apathetic as regards ideology.
 In several countries there is almost certainly widespread desire for Western freedoms, as well as admiration for a system which has produced such superior economic progress.
-Nevertheless, this is not to say that admiration for Western society is unalloyed, or that given a free choice the people would not opt to retain many facets of Socialism.
-And attraction towards the standards of the West is balanced by the realisation that they will largely remain forbidden fruit for the foreseeable future.
+Nevertheless, admiration for Western society is not unalloyed, and given a free choice, the people would probably opt to retain many facets of Socialism.